Jarvis Island: National Wildlife Refuge

-On June 27, 1974, Secretary of the Interior Rogers Morton created Jarvis Island National Wildlife Refuge which was expanded in 2009 to add submerged lands within 12 nmi of the island.
+On June 27, 1974, Secretary of the Interior Rogers Morton created Jarvis Island National Wildlife Refuge, which was expanded in 2009 to add submerged lands within 12 nmi of the island.
 The refuge now includes 1273 acre of land and 428580 acre of water.
 Along with six other islands, the island was administered by the U.S. Fish and Wildlife Service as part of the Pacific Remote Islands National Wildlife Refuge Complex.
 In January 2009, that entity was upgraded to the Pacific Remote Islands Marine National Monument by President George W. Bush.

-A feral cat population, descendants of cats likely brought by colonists in the 1930s, wrought disruption to the island's wildlife and vegetation.
+A feral cat population, descendants of cats likely brought by colonists in 1937, wrought disruption to the island's wildlife and vegetation.
+Including the complete removal of rats, but not the mice, which had been introduced to the island previously.
 These cats were removed through efforts which began in the mid-1960s and lasted until 1990 when they were completely eradicated.
 Since cats were removed, seabird numbers and diversity have increased.
+Among the seabirds that returned to Jarvis Island with gray-backed terns rebuilding quickly and petrels taking longer to reestablish themselves on the island.

-Nineteenth-century tram track remains can be seen in the dried lagoon bed at the island's center and the late 1930s-era lighthouse-shaped day beacon still stands on the western shore at the site of Millersville.
+Nineteenth-century tram track remains can be seen in the dried lagoon bed at the island's center, and the late 1930s-era lighthouse-shaped day beacon still stands on the western shore at the site of Millersville.

 Public entry to anyone, including U.S. citizens, on Jarvis Island requires a special-use permit and is generally restricted to scientists and educators.
 The U.S. Fish and Wildlife Service and the United States Coast Guard periodically visit Jarvis.